StemVibrations/STEM/docs/formulation.rst

 -----
 STEM supports different types of loads, including:

-- Point, line and surface loads
+- Point, line, surface and moving loads

 All the loads can be defined as time-dependent, and they can be applied to structural elements or soil.
-All the loads can be defined as moving loads.

-For STEM is of importance to be able to model the train-track interaction, which is the main source of the dynamic loading in the problem of railway-induced ground vibrations.
+For STEM it is important to be able to model the train-track interaction, which is the main source of the dynamic loading in the problem of railway-induced vibrations.
 To model the train-track interaction force STEM uses point moving loads, in combination with the UVEC (see :ref:`uvec_formulation`).